Writing Your Memoir – Three Months

 Join a live video chat with a top UK literary agent

-Students will take part in a special 60-minute Zoom webinar with a top Curtis Brown/C&W literary agent.
+Students will take part in a special 60-minute Zoom webinar with a Lucy Morris and Sabhbh Curran from Curtis Brown.
 They will discuss what literary agents do and answer your questions about publishing.

 End of Course Submission